-- Enhance the ease and reliability of freight and passenger travel in the Cajon Pass and High Desert through the addition of express lanes on I-15, consistent with the SCAG Regional Express Lane Network in the RTP/SCS, with toll discounts/exemptions for transit, vanpools, and 3+ carpools. - 2.
-Conduct operational studies on I-15 in the Cajon Pass geared toward improving safety and reducing the frequency and severity of traffic incidents.
-Also conduct operational studies on alternate routes to I-15 for use in the event of extended I-15 closures.
-Program operational improvements into the Caltrans SHOPP.
-If crashes are associated to the long routes, weather, and fatigue, perhaps rest areas could also be added to allow drivers to take a break before continuing their destination. - 3.
+- 1. Enhance the ease and reliability of freight and passenger travel in the Cajon Pass and High Desert through the addition of HOT lanes on I-15, consistent with the SCAG Regional Express Lane Network in the RTP/SCS, with toll discounts/exemptions for transit, vanpools, and 3+ carpools. - Conduct operational studies on I-15 in the Cajon Pass geared toward improving safety and reducing the frequency and severity of traffic incidents.
+Also conduct operational studies on alternate routes to I-15 for use in the event of extended I-15 closures. - 3.
+Develop the I-15 Northbound Truck Climbing Lane Extension Project from Kenwood to SR-138.
+Place particular emphasis on truck parking in this corridor (public and private) for the purposes of safety, convenience, and compliance with federal work rules. - 4.
 Pursue multimodal solutions.
 Continue growth of vanpool and carpool formation from the High Desert to employment centers in the Valley and greater LA Basin and monitor express bus operation from Victorville to San Bernardino for evidence of expansion opportunity.
-Pursue the extension of Brightline West down the Cajon Pass to Rancho Cucamonga to provide an additional privately funded solution to peak hour and weekend congestion. - 4.
-Through economic development and other strategies, increase employment opportunities in the High Desert for High Desert residents to reduce jobs-to-housing imbalance and reduce long commutes from the High Desert to San Bernardino / Los Angeles / Riverside. - 5.
-Complete Mojave Riverwalk, the principal north/south Class I trail in the High Desert. - 6.
-Consider developing a comprehensive signal synchronization network for the High Desert and prioritize arterial corridors for early implementation. - 7.
-Complete the widening of 2-lane segments on SR-138 west of I-15 for safety purposes.
+Pursue the extension of Brightline West down the Cajon Pass to Rancho Cucamonga to provide an additional privately funded solution to peak hour and weekend congestion. - 5.
+Through economic development and other strategies, increase employment opportunities in the High Desert for High Desert residents to reduce jobs-to-housing imbalance and reduce long commutes from the High Desert to San Bernardino / Los Angeles / Riverside. - 6.
+Complete Mojave Riverwalk, the principal north/south Class I trail in the High Desert. - 7.
+Consider developing a comprehensive signal synchronization network for the High Desert and prioritize arterial corridors for early implementation.

-- 8. Complete widening of U.S. 395 for safety and operational purposes and as a significant north/south freight and recreational route connecting to the Tehachapi Mountains via SR-58 and to the eastern Sierra Mountains. - 9.
-Implement policies and methods to increase work at home to decrease commute trips.
+- 8. Complete the widening of 2-lane segments on SR-138 west of I-15 for safety purposes. - Complete widening of U.S. 395 Freight Mobility and Safety Project between Adelanto and I-15 for safety and operational purposes and as a significant north/south freight and recreational route connecting to the Central Valley via SR-58 and to the eastern Sierra Mountains. - 10.
+Explore policies and methods to increase work at home to decrease commute trips.